This post is part of our Scriptural Calendar Series.

-And Used with reference to the Hebrew word Elohim. called the light Day, and the darkness he called Night.
+And God called the light Day, and the darkness he called Night.
 And the evening and the morning were the first day.Genesis 1:5 (KJV)

 This verse establishes two meaning of the word day.
 The same Hebrew word, יוֹם (yôwm), is used both to signify the light of the day and the evening and morning combined.

 This verse has a deeper meaning of Day and Night; however, as often with the scriptures, it is still valid in this context as the words establish all points.